 Football is, and always will be America’s favorite sport, so it’s no surprise that it’s the most wagered on too.
 With online sports betting rapidly growing in the US as more states legalize this activity, betting on the NFL and NCAA is now a multi-billion dollar industry.

 This introductory guide is for both new football bettors looking to get some skin in the game for the first time, and those merely after a refresher in how to read football odds.
+We will look into what the symbols mean next to team A and team B, how the betting line works, a moneyline bet, spread bet and more.
 We have a lot of yards to cover, so let’s get started.

 The top football betting sites online each offer 70 – 100 markets for each game.
 Of course, learning the ins and outs of every possible wagering opportunity takes time, so it’s best to stick to the main markets at first.
 Furthermore, these often have the lowest margins too, which means they offer more value to the bettor.

 From all the types of bets at your fingertips, the moneyline is the most straightforward.
 All you are doing with this wager is betting on which team will win, for instance:

 Kansas City Chiefs -275 vs Green Bay Packers +225

 To understand football odds, let’s break this bet down.
 The side with the minus – number is the favorite, in this case when you read NFL odds, it’s the Chiefs.
 Moving to the other side; the positive ( + ) number is the underdog, which we can see is the Packers.

 The sportsbook’s odds are its implied probability of which side will be victorious.
 As there is a margin (the sportsbook operator’s profit), these are not 100% true odds.
 Of course, as a bettor, you may disagree with the sportsbook’s implied probability, so you may feel there is value in this market.
 To find out more about this bet type, you can read our guide on moneyline betting.

 Betting the spread: How do point spread bets work?